FredHutch/VISCtemplates/README.md

 ## Setting up a VISC Analysis Project

-### Step one: Create project locally
+### Step one: Create a new project in a 'local' or 'working' directory

 Use `create_visc_project()` to specify where to save your analysis project.
-The function will set up a basic directory structure for your analysis that follow the directory structure WI (WI-xxxx).
+The function will set up a basic directory structure for your analysis.
+This directory structure is outlined in WI-xxxx.

 The directory name should match the CAVD name with “Analysis” at the
 end: `VDCnnnAnalysis`.
 For example: